bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 you can easily spawn it, and Bevy will create all the relevant [child entities][cb::hierarchy] and configure them correctly.

-So that you can treat the whole thing as "a single object" and position it in the world, you can just [spawn it under a parent entity, and use its `Transform`][cb::transform].
+So that you can treat the whole thing as "a single object" and position it in the world, you can just [spawn it under a parent entity][cb::hierarchy], and use its [transform][cb::transform].

 ```rust,no_run,noplayground
 {{#include ../code/src/basics.rs:spawn-gltf-simple}}